Spotfire® Server and Environment - Installation and Administration

 • Formatting of numbers and dates can have minor differences (for example, rounding to a specific number of decimals is handled slightly differently on Linux and Windows).

-• Available fonts may differ when running on Linux and Windows.
-Suitable fonts must be installed on the Web Player host to be able to show the same fonts in a Linux environment as those you have when creating analyses with Spotfire Analyst.
+• Available fonts can differ when running on Linux and Windows.
+Suitable fonts must be installed on the Web Player host to be able to show the same fonts in a Linux environment as those you have when creating analyses with the installed Spotfire client.
 By running the script in the steps below, you get some common fonts on both systems, but, to be able to use, for example, a specific company font, you must install that font separately on the Linux host.
 Rendering of fonts might still be different on the different systems.
 An administrator can specify preferred fonts as a preference, to help authors choose appropriate fonts.

 • Custom extensions must be compiled for the target framework, which differs in Linux and Windows.
 This means that extensions developed for services on Windows will not work when running the service on Linux, unless they are recompiled for the Linux target framework (due to differences in the .NET requirements).
 If using both operating systems, custom extensions must be compiled for both target frameworks.
 See Building packages that work with the Web Player on Linux in the Developer Documentation for more information.